Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Outcome:

-After thorough deliberation, Judge Porter ruled in September 2023 that the three siblings would each receive one-third of the company's net value, with two key conditions: Michael would remain CEO but under a newly formed board including the other siblings to ensure checks and balances.
+After thorough deliberation, The arbitrator ruled in September 2023 that the three siblings would each receive one-third of the company's net value, with two key conditions: Michael would remain CEO but under a newly formed board including the other siblings to ensure checks and balances.
 Additionally, Michael had to provide quarterly financial reports to Sarah and David, and an agreed-upon buyout clause was established should any sibling wish to exit within five years.

 This compromise, though imperfect, prevented a costly court battle estimated to cost over $100,000 in legal fees.
 More importantly, the arbitration gently restored lines of communication, with Sarah later acknowledging, “It’s not perfect, but it’s fair—and that’s a start.”